hahahahaman/geometric_spanners/README.md

 3. Run experiments on point sets in convex position to determine the stretch factor ratio of the spanner mentioned above.

+Keep track of the graphs.

 4. Analyze the results of the experiments and make observations about the pairs of points that attain the stretch factor.

 5. Use the observations from 4. to improve the upper and lower bounds on the stretch factor.

+For LOWER BOUND try a big point set?

 6. Use the knowledge obtained to design new algorithms for constructing plane spanners for points that are not in convex position.